Nuggets edge Jazz 80-78 to complete comeback from 3-1 down

-LAKE BUENA VISTA, Fla.
-(AP) — Nikola Jokic made the tiebreaking basket with 27 seconds left and the Denver Nuggets advanced to the second round of the playoffs by the slimmest of margins, beating the Utah Jazz 80-78 in Game 7 on Tuesday night when Mike Conley’s 3-pointer spun out at the buzzer.
+Nikola Jokic made the tiebreaking basket with 27 seconds left and the Nuggets advanced to the second round of the playoffs, beating the Utah Jazz 80-78 on Tuesday night when Mike Conley’s 3-pointer spun out at the buzzer.

 The Nuggets became the 12th team in NBA history to overcome a 3-1 deficit to win a series, but only after they blew a 19-point lead in this game.

+“A lot of teams would have just given in, especially when you consider we’ve been here 57 days away from our families,” Nuggets coach Michael Malone said.

-After Jokic’s basket, the Jazz got the ball to Donovan Mitchell following a timeout.
+After Jokic’s basket, the Jazz got the ball to Mitchell following a timeout.
 The Nuggets stole it from him and raced down for a fast break, but Torrey Craig missed the layup.
 Utah rebounded and pushed the ball up the floor to Conley, whose jumper looked good all the way until it fell out.

+“It looked good, man.
+Sometimes, it’s just the way it works,” Mitchell said.

+“We fought hard and came back.
+I’d go to war with any one of these guys in the locker room, any one of these coaches.
+We could’ve easy chalked it up in the first half.
+We have grit and fight.
+That’s all you can really ask for.”

-Jokic had 30 points and 14 rebounds and Jamal Murray scored 17 points.
+Jokic had 30 points and 14 rebounds and Murray scored 17 points.
 No. 3 seed Denver advanced to face the second-seeded Los Angeles Clippers in the Western Conference semifinals.

+“Before the series started I felt it was going to be an interesting series.
+But after 3-1 I didn’t think it was going to be this interesting,” Jokic said.
+“So I’m glad that we won the game and I’m glad that we won the series.”

-Donovan Mitchell scored 22 points and Rudy Gobert finished with 19 points and 18 rebounds after a huge second half for the Jazz.
+Mitchell scored 22 points and Rudy Gobert finished with 19 points and 18 rebounds after a huge second half for the Jazz.

-A series that featured historic offensive fireworks between Murray and Mitchell turned into an old-fashioned Game 7 defensive struggle.
 Murray shot only 7 for 21, far off his performances of the past three games.
 So the Nuggets turned more to Jokic, their All-Star center who tossed in a short hook shot in the lane after the Jazz had tied it at 78.

 Murray and Mitchell became the first pair of players to have two 50-point games in the same series, but the men in the middle were the biggest factors in this one.